 Leaves of Absence for Victims of Domestic Violence

-Employers may not "discharge or in any manner discriminate or retaliate against an employee who is a victim of domestic violence or a victim of sexual assault for taking time off from work to obtain or attempt to obtain any relief, including, but not limited to:
+Employers may not discharge or in any manner discriminate or retaliate against an employee who is a victim of domestic violence, sexual assault, and/or stalking “for taking time off from work to obtain or attempt to obtain any relief,” including, but not limited to:

-- a temporary restraining order,
+- A temporary restraining order,

-- restraining order,
+- Restraining order,

 Violence in the home can be terribly tragic.
 The first defense against it is to be aware of when it is occurring.
 Domestic violence is defined by the California Family Code as abuse perpetrated against any of the following persons:

 - "A cohabitant or former cohabitant" (“’Cohabitant’ means a person who regularly resides in the household.
 ‘Former cohabitant’ means a person who formerly regularly resided in the household.”
 California Family Code section 6209)

 - "A person with whom the respondent is having or has had a dating or engagement relationship"

 - "A person with whom the respondent has had a child, where the presumption applies that the male parent is the father of the child of the female parent under the Uniform Parentage Act."